-Contravening traffic laws, excessive speed or negligent driving Behaviour likely to discredit the event or arouse adverse public opinion
+Contravening traffic laws, excessive speed or negligent driving1 minute up to EXCLUSIONBehaviour likely to discredit the event or arouse adverse public1 minute up to EXCLUSIONopinion1 minute up to EXCLUSION

 Article 10.2: Force Majeure

 In keeping with long established normal rally practice, the onus is on competitors to extricate themselves as quickly as possible from difficulties and recover delays caused by circumstances outside the organisers' control.
 Unless the section or control concerned is officially cancelled, usually by means of a route change notice at a preceding control, no allowance will normally be made to individual competitors delayed by such circumstances as temporarily blocked roads, or baulked by other vehicles, including other competitors.
 If the organisers deem it fairer to do so penalties can be amended in certain circumstances.